DmitryLegostaev/python_test_task/README.md

 ### Known limitations:
 1. GitHub pages publishing could take up to 10 mins to display the results
 2. Need to change the approach to store different trends for different branches
-3. The workflow is designed to run on a single python package and needs changes in order to provide readable cross-package results
+3. The workflow is designed to run on a single python package and needs changes in order to provide readable cross-package test results